The Schedule Basis Memorandum: Key Supporting Documentation for a CPM Schedule Analysis

 |6.0||SUPPORTING APPENDICES, ATTACHMENTS AND EXHIBITS|

-In general, more detail is better when documenting the schedule basis for large and complex EPC projects.
-Even if no discussion is needed for a particular sub-section, an added benefit of the expanded Table of Contents for a robust schedule basis document is that it also serves as a de facto check list for the contractor and owner to further ensure that all relevant topics have been addressed, when applicable.
-It also serves as a reminder to evaluate these topics as to whether the schedule basis document needs updating during the course of project execution.
+In general, more detail is better when creating basis of schedule documents for large and complex EPC projects.
+Even if no discussion is needed for a particular sub-section, an added benefit of the expanded Table of Contents for a robust basis of schedule document is that it also serves as a de facto check list for the contractor and owner to further ensure that all relevant topics have been addressed, when applicable.
+It also serves as a reminder to evaluate these topics as to whether the basis of schedule document needs updating during the course of project execution.

 4. SCHEDULE BASIS CONSIDERATIONS FOR COMMON RISKS THAT MAY CAUSE DELAY ON LARGE AND COMPLEX EPC PROJECTS